WojciechMula/graphics/README.rst

 Tkinter events serializer
 --------------------------------------------------

-Most Tkinter-based script relies on ``tk.py``, it's my attempt to express interactive tasks in an imperative way.
+Most Tkinter-based scripts relie on ``tkes.py``, it's my attempt to express interactive tasks in an imperative way.
+File ``tkes-demo.py`` is a simple drawing program which use this approach.

 BSP tree demo (tkinter)